woossi0/suite/docs/usermanual/source/processing/wpsjava/index.rst

   mvn eclipse:eclipse

-.. todo:: The following sentence is unclear.
-What context is "workspace" being used here?

-This will create an Eclipse Java project that we can import into a workspace in order to start working on the code.
+This will create a Java project that we can import into an Eclipse workspace in order to start working on the code.
 The initial project structure should look like this:

 .. figure:: img/project-structure.png